-Meanwhile, public opinion on abortion has held relatively steady, with Americans roughly divided on the issue.
-Here are a few key facts about Americans’ views on the topic, based on recent Pew Research Center polling:
+As the debate over abortion continues, here are five key facts about Americans’ views on the topic, based on recent Pew Research Center polling:

-1When asked directly about the legality of abortion, 56% of U.S. adults say it should be legal in all or most cases, compared with 41% who say it should be illegal all or most of the time.
-In both cases, these figures have remained relatively stable for at least two decades.
+1About six-in-ten U.S. adults (59%) say abortion should be legal in all or most cases, compared with 37% who say it should be illegal all or most of the time.
+Public support for legal abortion is now as high as it’s been in two decades of polling.

-2There is a substantial ideological divide on abortion, with Democrats much more likely than Republicans to say abortion should be legal in all or most cases.
-This gap is even larger between liberal Democrats and conservative Republicans.
-Fully 84% of liberal Democrats say abortion should be legal in all or most cases, compared with only three-in-ten self-described conservatives in the GOP.
+2There is a substantial partisan and ideological divide on abortion, with Democrats much more likely than Republicans to say it should be legal in all or most cases.
+This gap is even larger between liberal Democrats and conservative Republicans: Nearly nine-in-ten liberal Democrats (88%) say abortion should be legal in all or most cases, compared with only about three-in-ten self-described conservatives in the GOP (27%).

-4There’s a difference between what Americans think should be legal and what they think is moral.
-About half of Americans (49%) say that having an abortion is morally wrong, while 15% think it is morally acceptable and 23% say it is not a moral issue.
-These views differ by religious affiliation: While 75% of white evangelical Protestants say having an abortion is morally wrong, 25% of religiously unaffiliated people say so.
+4More than four-in-ten Americans (44%) say having an abortion is morally wrong, while 19% think it is morally acceptable and 34% say it is not a moral issue.
+These views also differ by religious affiliation: About three-quarters of white evangelical Protestants (76%) say having an abortion is morally wrong, but just 23% of religiously unaffiliated people agree.

 Note: This is an update to a post originally published Jan.
 22, 2014.